Who We Are

 Our Story

 The story of the Southern California Philharmonic is one of passion, perseverance, and community.
-What began in 2003 as a small group of musicians in Yorba Linda has evolved into a thriving community orchestra serving all of Orange County.
-Along the way, we've changed names, grown our audience, and stayed committed to one core mission:
+What began in 2003 as a small group of avocational musicians in Yorba Linda has grown into a vibrant symphony orchestra serving audiences across Orange County and beyond.
+Along the way, we’ve changed names, expanded our reach, and remained devoted to our guiding mission.

-Today, under the direction of Maestro Branden Muresan, the SoCalPhil continues to inspire through live performance, youth mentorship, and a dedication to the cultural enrichment of our region.
+Today, under the baton of Maestro Branden Muresan, SoCalPhil continues to inspire through live performance, youth mentorship, and a commitment to the cultural enrichment of our region.

 Conductor